Chuseok

-As a celebration of the good harvest, Koreans visit their ancestral hometowns and share a feast of Korean traditional food such as songpyeon, yakgwa, fruits like Asian pear and hallabong, and rice wines such as sindoju. and dongdongju.
-There are two major traditions related to Chuseok: Charye (ancestor memorial services at home, also known as Jesa), and Seongmyo (family visit to the ancestral graves), which is usually accompanied by Beolcho (tidying graves, removing weeds around them).
+As a celebration of the good harvest, Koreans visit their ancestral hometowns and share a feast of Korean traditional food such as songpyeon, yakgwa, fruits like Asian pear and hallabong, and rice wines such as sindoju and dongdongju.
+There are two major traditions related to Chuseok: Charye (ancestor memorial services at home, also known as Jesa), and Seongmyo (family visit to the ancestral graves).
+The latter is usually accompanied by Beolcho (tidying graves, removing weeds around them).
 Another major custom is to prepare the family's ancestors their favorite meals as an offering.